DonMVB/aws/AWS_Assoc_SAA_C02.md

   - Application LBs
   - Network LBs
   - Classic LBs.
-- **Application LBs** are best suited for HTTP(S) traffic and they balance load on layer 7.
+- **Application LBs** are best suited for HTTP/HTTP(S) traffic and they apply to layer 7.
+Uses a round robin routing process for EC2 instances in a target group based on content o/t request type/content.
 They are intelligent enough to be application aware and Application Load Balancers also support path-based routing, host-based routing and support for containerized applications.
 As an example, if you change your web browser’s language into French, an Application LB has visibility of the metadata it receives from your brower which contains details about the language you use.
 To optimize your browsing experience, it will then route you to the French-language servers on the backend behind the LB.
 You can also create advanced request routing, moving traffic into specific servers based on rules that you set yourself for specific cases.
-- **Network LBs** are best suited for TCP traffic where performance is required and they balance load on layer 4.
-They are capable of managing millions of requests per second while maintaining extremely low latency.
+- **Network LBs** are best suited for *TCP* traffic where performance is required and they balance load on layer 4.
+Operates at L4/Session layer.
+Can use TCP, UDP, TCP w/ SSL, or TCP/UDP (according to the dialog) Can use a target group.
+They are capable of handling volatile workloads, managing millions of requests per second while maintaining extremely low latency.
+Also if you need to usen an IP, not a DNS name, use NLB.
 - **Classic LBs** are the legacy ELB produce and they balance either on HTTP(S) or TCP, but not both.
+CLB's support HTTP/HTTPS, TCP, or SSL (chose one), and then the port number.
 Even though they are the oldest LBs, they still support features like sticky sessions and X-Forwarded-For headers.
+Today, ALB/NLB likely better to use.
+Operates on L4/L7 (Session/Application) layers.
+No sense of "target groups".
 - If you need flexible application management and TLS termination then you should use the Application Load Balancer.
 If extreme performance and a static IP is needed for your application then you should use the Network Load Balancer.
 If your application is built within the EC2 Classic network then you should use the Classic Load Balancer.
 - Health Checks: Ping protocol (HTTP), port, ping path (filename), response timeout, interval.
 Then unhealthy threshold vs. healthy threshold.

+## External/Internet ELB (Added 11/06/2020):
+- ELB's front the group of EC2s in different AZ's.
+Two ore more subnets must be configured.
+- An "A" record is created that is added to Route53. `name.region.elb.amazonaws.com` (single point of entry)
+- Strictly speaking, there are LB's in each AZ "under the hood".
+- Subnet rqmts: must be "public".
+Appropriate routing to the IGW.
+Must be /27 or larger.
+Must have 8 available IP's.
+- Round robin used to select node.

+## Internal ELB (Added 11/06/2020):
+- A LB in private subnets.
+No Internet connectivity.

+## Main Configuration Steps (Added 11/06/2020):
+- Configure load balancer (name, listener with port/protocol).
+- Configure security settings (Sec Groups).
+- Configure routing (target groups, register targets, back end port/protocol where traffic is routed).
+ALB/NLB support target groups, CLB doesn't.
+  - Targets are EC2, IP's by prviate CIDR ranges, or Lambda funtions with the contents in JSON format.
+Note for Lambda, the response is base64 encoded.
+  - A target group can be sent to an Auto Scaling group, which will spin up EC2 as needed (params control this).

+### ELB Type Decision Matrix (Added 11/06/2020):
+- for Path based routing in the query string: ALB.
+- Require "sticky sessions" with a time box (think 60 seconds) - CLB configured for HTTP/HTTPS, or ALB.
+- Millions of concurrent, huge throughput: NLB
+- Preserve Source IP:
+  - NLB provides automatically.
+  - CLB/ALB: Must enable and support X-forwarded-for header option.
+- Host/Content/source-device-type based routing: ALB
+- WebSockets (long lived connections):
+  - NLB the majority of the time.
+  - ALB if "stickiness" is enabled.

-### ELB General:
+### ELB General Lifecycle for requests:
 - The lifecycle of a request to view a website behind an ELB:
   1. The browser requests the IP address for the load balancer from DNS.
   2. DNS provides the IP.
   3. With the IP at hand, your browser then makes an HTTP request for an HTML page from the Load Balancer.
-  4. AWS perimiter devices checks and verifies your request before passing it onto the LB.
+  4. AWS perimiter devices checks and verifies your request before passing it onto the LB. the LB "listens" on a port/protocol pair.
   5. The LB finds an active webserver to pass on the HTTP request.
   6. The webserver returns the requested HTML file.
   7. The browser receives the HTML file it requested and renders the graphical representation of it on the screen.